LeeAnnEditor/o365hq/blog/Free Microsoft 365 Business Premium for nonprofits offer.md

 volunteers.

-And now, you can get Microsoft 365 Business Premium free for up to 10 users and discounted at \$5 per user per month for additional users.
+And now, you can get Microsoft 365 Business Premium free for up to 10 users and discounted at $5 per user, per month for additional users.
-Microsoft 365 brings together the best-in-class productivity of Office 365 with simple device management and security to connect people and information in an intelligent new way.
+Microsoft 365 brings together the best-in-class productivity of Office 365 with simple device management and security to connect people and information in an intelligent, new way.

 ### Useful links